 A few sakes by the glass are served (in real wine glasses!), and servers are happy to recommend.
 Wine lovers venturing into sake territory should go with the Shichi Hon Yari Junmai, earthy on the nose but fresh and fruity on the palate.

 Tell your NYC friends: O Ya’s success here encouraged Tim and Nancy Cushman to open a second successful outpost in Manhattan in 2015.
+Since then they’ve kept growing, with a third O Ya location in Mexico City, izakaya-inspired Hojoko in Fenway, and two new casual spots in Boston’s Time Out Market: Gogo Ya and Ms. Clucks Deluxe Chicken & Dumplings.

 In Japanese, “oya” means something like “my!” or “oh!”
 Every bite of dinner here thus becomes a titular moment.